Gassandrid/ewan.my/content/Notes/Applied Probability/CH12/CH12 - Expected Values Continued.md

 Let's revisit an older problem we love:

-## Example: Drawing cards without replacement until we get Ace of Hearts
+## Example: Drawing Cards without Replacement until We Get Ace of Hearts

 We used a method in [[CH10 - Expected Values of Discrete Random Variables|chapter 10]] to find this by finding the sum of all the random variables.
 Let's try some other methods.